georgeherby/PoGoScansWiki/docs/intro.rst

 We do ask that you do not subscribe too far into the future, as given this service is against the Niantic terms and conditions, there is always a chance that this service could be closed down without much notice, and refunds will not be processed should this happen.

-To subscribe to this service, please read the **Guzzlord** subscription section.
+To subscribe to this service, please read the :doc:`guzzlord/subscribing` section.

 Our Bots
 ###############